evmar/n2/README.md

   dependent steps.

-The lines below the progress bar show some build steps that are currrently running, along with how long they've been running.
+The lines below the progress bar show some build steps that are currrently running, along with how long they've been running if it has been a while.
 Their text is controlled by the input `build.ninja` file.

 ## More reading